-In the past few years, we’ve seen the launch of YouTube Music, YouTube TV, YouTube Go, and the one you’ve probably heard about most lately, YouTube Premium.
-If you’re wondering what exactly that means, read on, as we explain what YouTube Premium is, how much it costs, and whether it’s right for you.
+In the past few years, we’ve seen the launch of YouTube Music, YouTube TV, the now-defunct YouTube Go, and the one you’ve probably heard about most lately, YouTube Premium.
+If you’re wondering what exactly that means, read on as we explain what YouTube Premium is, how much it costs, and whether it’s right for you.

 As mentioned, YouTube Premium comes with a slew of benefits.
 We’ll run them down to simplify things for you.